Dannark/Android-Launcher-for-VSCode/README.md

 Saving your last emulator selected from the list

 * `androidlauncher.enable`: enable/disable this extension
-* `androidlauncher.saveLastChoice`: enabling this will not ask for you to choose and emulator from the list next time
+* `androidlauncher.saveLastChoice`: enabling this will not ask for you to choose an emulator from the list next time

 ## Release Notes

-Users appreciate release notes as you update your extension.
+- List of avaliable Devices
+- Start an Android Emulator

 ### 1.0.0